simon-frankau/speedball2-re-amiga/README.md

 [second-level.asm](boot/second-level.asm)

-The first-level loader doesn't seem that opinionated about memory.
-As long as it can grab 100kB of memory it'll load the second stage.
-Moreover, it uses the Amiga's boot ROM code to load the second stage.
-Things start to change at this point.
+The first-level loader relies on the OS quite heavily, using it for e.g. memory allocation.
+As long as it can allocate 100kB, it'll load the second level into that.
+It uses the ROM for disk access.
+Around here, things start to change, as the loader just uses memory and hardware directly.

 The loader basically ignores whatever memory allocations the OS told us about.
 In short, it skips 22 512 byte sectors (i.e. goes to track